rvennam/istio101/workshop/exercise-3/README.md

     kubectl create -f redis-slave-service.yaml
     ```

 2. Verify that the Redis controllers for the master and the slave are created.

     ```shell
     kubectl get deployment
     ```
     Output:
     ```shell
-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    NAME           READY   UP-TO-DATE   AVAILABLE   AGE
-    redis-master   1         1         1            1           5d
+    redis-master   1/1     1            1           2m16s
-    redis-slave    2         2         2            2           5d
+    redis-slave    2/2     2            2           2m15s
     ```

 3. Verify that the Redis services for the master and the slave are created.

     ```shell
     kubectl get svc